chrisgbradley/portfolio/README.md

 A repository for my public portfolio.

-I'm a hobby dev that does some IT stuff.
+I'm a hobby dev that does some IT stuff for a living.
 I like working in Go and occasionally dabbling in C#, Rust, Python, and TypeScript, depending on the project.

 ## Status